cs-ed/impacts-afrewin/README.md

 *Describe how you plan to assess the learning objectives described above.*

-The Impact of Computing accounts for 21-26% of the AP Exam.
+Topics in the big idea *Impact of Computing* account for 21-26% of the AP Exam score.
 On the end-of-course exam, students will receive one reading passage about a computing innovation.
 Students then need to answer five questions about data and the effects of the computing innovation.
 To this end, it is beneficial to the students to investigate a range of computing innovations throughout the course.
 Additionally,

 ### Outcomes